Architecture

 • observer-processor: Event processor

-• observer-api: REST/GraphQL/WebSocket API
+• observer-api: REST/WebSocket API

 • observer-web: React UI (Nginx)

-• mongodb: Database (external)
+• mongodb: Live-step buffering (external)

 • nats: Message broker (external)